lambdapioneer/powering-privacy/walkthrough.md

 - **E1:** Performing a micro study to measure individual cryptographic operations
 - **E2:** Performing a macro study to measure the performance of Tor vs direct website access over WiFi

-> **Note**
-> We understand that building the hardware kit might not be possible within the constraints of the artifact evaluation process.
-Please see the Artifact Appendix to see whether you might be able to acquire a hardware kit from us or use the sample traces instead.

 The experiments provide time estimates in _human-hours_ which are the total work time, which can be interrupted, and _experiment-hours_ which are the durations of the experiments which cannot be interrupted.